datafordevelopment/django-newswall/README.rst

 Newswall
 ========

-This is my version of a Tumblelog.
-Why, you might ask?
-Because I can.
+This is a news aggregator that can pull content from various sources.
+It can detect and filter cross posts of the same content to avoid duplicates.

 Installation and usage